-The annual revenue and capital budgets are prepared, consulted upon and reflected in the Forward Plan which is considered and approved by full Council in March each year.
+The annual revenue and capital budgets are prepared, consulted upon and reflected in the Forward Plan and are considered and approved by full Council in March each year.
 This sets the level of Council Tax and capital investment for the forthcoming financial year.
-Budget plans are summarised in a document - Budget Proposals - which was published after approval of the budget in March 2014.
+Budget plans are summarised in a document - Budget Proposals - which was published after approval by the full Council in March 2015.

-How we ensure our arrangements are working
+How we ensure our arrangements are working effectively

-To monitor the effectiveness of the Council's corporate governance systems, a review is undertaken each year of the governance framework, the basis of which is shown in the diagram below.
+To monitor the effectiveness of the Council's corporate governance systems, a review is undertaken each year of the governance framework, the basis of which is shown overleaf.

-Sources of Assurances Required
+Sources of Assurances